mkalina/Wordpress2Tumblr/README.md

 ## Migrate all posts from WordPress to Tumblr

-Does what it should.
-However, some things are still messy:

-* Tags are not preserved
+Post content, title, date and slug are preserved.
+Tags and categories are not (yet).

-* Categories are not preserved
+_Please note_

+* I forked WordPress2Tumblr to fit my needs.
+If you are trying this code, _use it at your own risk_!
+* I have no idea of using tumblr's api.
+This is learning in progress.
+You are warned!

 ## How to run